liekabawss/blog/CYY/_posts/2020-05-04-why-it-hurts.md

 Maybe it's because I wasn't on any of her social media, even after I implored her to put me on there.
 I was proud to call her my girlfriend, and every time I saw her, felt lucky that she was mine.
 But I got the sense that she didn't think the same.

 Maybe it's because when she asked for a break in our relationship, she would keep saying that she loved me more, even when it obviously wasn't the case.
+Maybe she sincerely believed that?
+But when she didn't want to be with me as much as I wanted to be with her, each time those words left her mouth it felt as if she twisted the knife just a bit more.
+They had no weight to them; they were hollow.

 Maybe it's because she told me that she might have been crushing on someone else she met at pool hall, a stranger.
 I tried to be calm and collected as I talked to her about it, but behind the facade, I barely held it together.
 Those words broke my heart, but I continued to trust that she wouldn't do that to me.
 Or, if she did, at least she would tell me about it.